 hi, i'm abram stern (aphid). here are some things i made (or helped make):

-- oversight machines these are works in progress, both in the sense that these are unfinished, but also in that they perform and produce work. some of these correspond to chapters of my in-progress dissertation, techniques of oversight and [un]intelligibility 2002-2018 (a few small opacities). they sometimes produce findings in the form of media and metadata.
+- oversight machines these are works in progress, both in the sense that these are unfinished, but also in that they perform and produce work. some of these correspond to chapters of my dissertation, techniques of oversight and [un]intelligibility 2002-2018 (a few small opacities). they run in the web browser, durationally if allowed, and sometimes produce findings in the form of media and metadata.

 unburning a series of operative images that works to separate and decode burned-in metadata from FBI aerial surveillance of the 2015 Baltimore Uprising (prototype, firefox works better); featured at KQED arts; see also: Unburning: Technics of Opacity, Oversight, and the Police Surveillance State (2022)